Our Disputes API lets you automate the dispute handling process so you can respond to disputes as soon as they are initiated.

 - Learn about the types of dispute webhooks that you can receive.

-- Have a copy of the API key if you're using an existing API credential.
+- Have a copy of the API key if you are using an existing API credential.
 You need it for API calls you make to the Adyen payments platform.
-If you don't have the API key, contact your Admin user.
+If you do not have the API key, contact your Admin user.

 - Check if your API credential has the API dispute management role.
-If you don't have the role yet, ask your Admin user to enable this.
+If you do not have the role yet, ask your Admin user to enable this.
 If the role is not available for your Admin user, contact our Support Team.

 Step 1: Handle dispute webhooks

 Adyen notifies you of any disputed payment event.
-For a list of all events related to disputes, refer to Dispute webhooks.
+For a list of all events related to disputes, see Dispute webhooks.

 -